pablobm/pygame-tutorial/source/lessons/00700-circle-random-append/index.html.markdown

 ## Adding things to lists

 We have seen how to create lists.
-Here's how to add things to list that already exist:
+Here's how to add things to a list that already exists:

 ```python
 my_list.append(new_item)